gchwalik/flask-template/README.md

 ## Running the app

-Run `make run` and it will start up the docker server and expose the server endpoint at `localhost:80`.
+Run `make run` and it will start up the docker server and expose the server endpoint at `localhost:8000`.

 Right now, `make run` will create a running container of the app, but the container doesn't have a unique name and will have to be deleted before `make run` can be run again.

+## Dependencies needed to run the app

+* docker
+* make ?